Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Liverpool Q-meter System

 where $a$ and $b$ are constants.
-Typically, this is within the range of $\left [ 0 , 2\pi \right]$, but can extend beyond that in periodic cycles.
+The offset $\phi_0$ is typically sampled within $[0,2\pi]$, but it can extend beyond that range modulo $2\pi$.
 A quadratic approximation is used to model the phase behavior within the waveguide.
-Higher-order terms are neglected because their contributions are small compared to other dominant sources of uncertainty and would be obscured by overlapping errors. \item $L_{0}$: Coil Inductance.
-This is typically around the value of $50$ mH and depends on the size of the NMR coil. \item DC Offset: This is used in the simulations to account for any physical DC offset that can't immediately be noticed from experimental measurements.
-Though it is usually pretty small, somewhere on the scale of $\approx 10^{-2}$ V, this can depend on the cable length. \end{itemize}
+Higher-order terms are neglected because their contributions are small compared to other dominant sources of uncertainty and would be obscured by overlapping errors. \item $L_{0}$: coil inductance.
+This is typically around the value of $50$ nH and depends on the size of the NMR coil. \item DC offset: This is used in the simulations to account for any physical DC offset that cannot be immediately identified from experimental measurements.
+Although it is usually small, somewhere on the scale of $\approx 10^{-2}$ V, this can depend on the cable length. \end{itemize}